MaestSi/UMInator/README.md

 --searchLen                                                           Amount of bases at the beginning and end of each read to search for UMIs
---tolCutadaptErr                                                      Cutadapt maximum allowed error rate [0, 1] --minLenOvlp                                                          Min overlap between read and adapter --UMILen                                                              UMI length (before merging UMI1 and UMI2 in case of double UMI design)
---UMIPattern                                                          UMI structure (after merging UMI1 and UMI2, in case of double UMI design) in the form of a regex of the type: [nucl.]{cardinality}
+--tolCutadaptErr                                                      Cutadapt maximum allowed error rate [0, 1] --minLenOvlp                                                          Min overlap between read and adapter --UMILen                                                              UMI length (before merging UMI1 and UMI2) --UMIPattern                                                          UMI structure (after merging UMI1 and UMI2) in the form of a regex of the type: [nucl.]{cardinality}
 --UMIClustID                                                          UMI clustering identity --maxDiff                                                             BWA aln maximum number of differences --readsChunkSize                                                      Number of reads in each fastq split file